adamb/zappa/README.md

 The idea here is to create fun pages that are based on Frank Zappa songs.

+To run the code, just run

+`% node generateImages.js`

+It is a little fragile.
+If it hits the image limit it will wait for a minute.
+If it hits the content filtering, it will also wait and retry.

+These retries never stop, so it might get stuck.

 I started with the lyrics from Stinkfoot.
 This song has always elicited strong images in my imagination.
 Here's what Dalle came up with for the first few verses.